codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 Retrieval : Test to learn testing is a way of creating knowledge, test your self before you event feel confident in the knowledge
 Feedback : Don't Dodge the punch .
 Feedback is harsh adn uncomfortable , do not let your ego get in the way .
 Extract insight in the noisy data
 Retention : do not fill  a leaky bucket, understand what you forget and why Intuition : dig deep before building up.
-Develop your intution through play and exploration , don't res
+Develop your intution through play and exploration , don't recourse to cheap trick of memorization
+Experimentation : Explore outside your comfort zone  no just from following path by other but from exploring possibilities
 - **Steps to Implement Ultralearning:**
 - **Challenges and Solutions:**
 - **Reflection Questions:**